Interdisciplinary Research Experience in Sustainable Energy and Bioengineering / REU/RET Site

 Inclusive Teaching Workshop

 Presented by Liliana Delman and Edlyn Thompson-Mettle, the inclusive teaching workshop featured actions and strategies to create an environment that supports increasingly diverse students, such as inclusive language, actionable practices, how to mitigate implicit bias, and how to respond to mistakes.
-The workshop features practice scenarios for Diversity, Equity, and Inclusion as well as resources for continued learning.
+The workshop featured practice scenarios for Diversity, Equity, and Inclusion as well as resources for continued learning.

 Special Acknowledgements